omkarawasthi/Study-Hub/README.md

 - **Course Management:** Access to a comprehensive library of courses tailored for students and managed by teachers and admins.

 ## Role-Based Functionality
-  **1. Student Role**
+   **1. Student Role:**
   - Can go through with courses and its description.
   - Access to enrolled courses with progress tracking.
   - Ability to explore the course library and enroll in available  courses.

-**2. Teacher Role**
+  **2. Teacher Role:**
   - Create and manage courses, including uploading study materials and assignments.
   - Monitor student progress and provide feedback on assignments.

-**3. Admin Role** (Right now Admin not able to login from frontend, it work only on backend, other two student, teacher are in frontend)
+  **3. Admin Role** (Right now Admin not able to login from frontend, it work only on backend, other two student, teacher are in frontend):
   - Manage user accounts for students and teachers (add, remove, or update profiles).
   - Can Add New Courses.
   - Oversee platform activities and generate reports.

 ## Tech Stack
  - **Frontend:** React.js for building dynamic and interactive user interfaces.